Soc 1010 - Introduction to Sociology » Spring 2022 » Quiz 7

 Some people believe that women are better suited to be homemakers because they are naturally more caring and emotional than men.
 What perspective is being expressed in this statement?

-An interactionist perspective
+B. An interactionist perspective

-A macro perspective
+C. A social constructionist perspective

 Question #2